High Line: Artwork

+The High Line exhibits numerous pieces of artwork through its public-artwork subsidiary High Line Art, whose curator since 2011 has been Cecilia Alemani.
 A mid-2010 sound installation by Stephen Vitiello was composed from bells heard throughout New York.
 Lauren Ross, former director of the alternative art space White Columns, was the High Line's first curator.
 During the construction of the second phase (between 20th and 30th Streets) several artworks were installed, including Sarah Sze's Still Life with Landscape (Model for a Habitat): a steel-and-wood sculpture near 20th and 21st Streets built as a house for fauna such as birds and butterflies.
 Kim Beck's Space Available was installed on the roofs of three buildings visible from the southern end.
 Three 20 by 12 ft sculptures, resembling the armature of empty billboards and constructed like theater backdrops, looks three-dimensional from a distance.
 Also installed during the second phase of construction was Julianne Swartz's Digital Empathy, a work utilizing audio messages at restrooms, elevators, and water fountains.
+Maine artist Charlie Hewitt's sculpture Urban Rattle was permanently installed in 2013.

-In 2012 and 2013, the Ghanaian born Nigerian artist El Anatsui's large scale sculpture "Broken Bridge ll" (at the time his largest work to date) fashioned from recycled pressed tin and broken mirrors was positioned on a wall on the west side of the street between 21st and 22nd streets, facing and sidelining the High Line.
-In 2016 Tony Matelli's controversial sculpture "Sleepwalker" was exhibited upon the High Line.
+In 2012 and 2013, the Ghanaian born Nigerian artist El Anatsui's large scale sculpture Broken Bridge ll (at the time his largest work to date) fashioned from recycled pressed tin and broken mirrors was positioned on a wall on the west side of the street between 21st and 22nd streets, facing and sidelining the High Line.
+In 2016 Tony Matelli's controversial sculpture Sleepwalker was exhibited upon the High Line.
 Max Hooper Schneider's aquarium was displayed on the linear park in 2017.
-The next year, the High Line hosted the British sculptor Phyllida Barlow's first public commission, "Prop".
+The next year, the High Line hosted the British sculptor Phyllida Barlow's first public commission, Prop.
+High Line Art also displays artwork on a billboard near 18th Street and 10th Avenue.

+In 2023 the plinth commission went to the Swiss multimedia artist Pamela Rosenkranz who created a giant bright pink tree sculpture called Old Tree.
+An aluminum sculpture of a pigeon, Dinosaur, by Iván Argote was mounted on the High Line plinth in 2024.
+In conjunction with this sculpture, in June 2025, the High Line held its first Human "Pigeon Impersonator Contest".
+In 2025 Mika Rottenberg's Foot Fountain (pink) was exhibited on the High Line.